-When we say changing lives is our passion, we mean… our worship services, teachings and activities are designed to help create to affect our church, community and members in 4 ares of their lives.
-We are working hard to create and plan ministry that help people experience the will of Jesus Christ…Life and that more abundantly!
+When we say changing lives is our passion, we mean… our worship services, teachings, and activities are designed to help create to affect our church, community, and members in 4 areas of their lives.
+We are working hard to create and plan ministry that helps people experience the will of Jesus Christ…Life and that more abundantly!

 - Passion for God.